Police hunt for wanted man in North Yorkshire

 POLICE are hunting a wanted man in North Yorkshire.

-North Yorkshire Police is appealing for the public’s help to locate 30-year-old wanted man, Joshua Lionel Richardson who is from the Filey area.

-Richardson is wanted for a number of offences including criminal damage and public order.
+North Yorkshire Police is appealing for the public’s help to locate 42-year-old Geoffrey Dent who is wanted for offences including vehicle theft, assault and criminal damage.

-Most recently he was living in Wold Newton in East Yorkshire but we have reason to believe he may be in the Filey area.
+Dent is believed to be in the area of farm property between Harwood Dale and Cloughton but also has links to Scarborough and Scalby.

 Comments: Our rules